Sidney Webb, 1st Baron Passfield: References in literature

 In H. G. Wells' The New Machiavelli (1911), the Webbs, as "the Baileys", are mercilessly lampooned as short-sighted, bourgeois manipulators.
 The Fabian Society, of which Wells was briefly a member (1903–1908), fares no better in his estimation.

 Beatrice Webb in her diary records that they "read the caricatures of ourselves... with much interest and amusement.
 The portraits are very clever in a malicious way."
 She reviews the book and Wells's character, summarising: "As an attempt at representing a political philosophy the book utterly fails..."

 Personal life

 When his wife, Beatrice, died in 1943, the casket of her ashes was buried in the garden of their house in Passfield Corner, as were those of Lord Passfield in 1947.

 Shortly afterwards, George Bernard Shaw launched a petition to have both reburied in Westminster Abbey, which was eventually granted – the Webbs' ashes are interred in the nave, close to those of Clement Attlee and Ernest Bevin.

-The Passfields were also friends of philosopher Bertrand Russell.
+The Webbs were also friends of philosopher Bertrand Russell.

 In 2006, the London School of Economics, alongside the Housing Association, renamed its Great Dover Street student residence Sidney Webb House in his honour.